drukelly-zz/GifTastic/README.md

-# Gif that keeps of gif-ing
+# Gif that keeps on gif-ing
 A Giphy API Exercise